davidgasquez/handbook/content/computer-science/teamwork.md

 - When coming up with a long-term technical vision is important to stay abstract.
   - Stick to defining components and keep concepts.
 Show how the components interact.
   - Define boundaries and limitations of each component.
-  - Write tech specs before you write software (examples in [Codeburst](https://codeburst.io/on-writing-tech-specs-6404c9791159) and [Lyft](https://eng.lyft.com/awesome-tech-specs-86eea8e45bb9)).
-A tech spec forces you to think through complicated issues and to get everyone on the same page.
-This helps to avoid wasting time on dead-end solutions or building the wrong thing.
 - Define the culture and values.
 [Culture](https://github.com/bjeanes/culture/blob/master/culture_and_ethos.md) is simply a shared way of doing something with passion.
 Culture is created and re-created by the choices made by individuals every day.
 It can be reshaped by conscious effort applied gently, subtly, and consistently.
 It is also a shared mechanism for problem solving.
   - Make the right thing to do the easiest thing to do.
   - Solve problems by fixing the environment that allowed them to occur.